charan-kilana/observability-zero-to-hero/day-5/readme.md

 - Command retrieves the ARN of the IAM role created for the EBS CSI controller service account.

 ### 3) Deploy EBS CSI Driver
+When your'e using PVC in cluster you need a driver to create a ebs in account i.e EBS CSI driver
 ```bash
 eksctl create addon --cluster observability --name aws-ebs-csi-driver --version latest \
     --service-account-role-arn $ARN --force